 1.1.
 The European Sailing Federation (hereinafter referred to as "EUROSAF") is a nongovernmental international association with a non-profit purpose, construed in accordance with Article 60 and following of the Swiss Civil Code.

 1.2.
 Other than in legal documentation and contexts, EUROSAF may be also designated as EUROPEAN SAILING.

 1.3.
 EUROSAF is formed for an unlimited period of time.

 1.4.
 The seat of EUROSAF is located in Switzerland at a place to be determined from time to time by the Executive Board.

 Article 2 – Objects and Aims

 2.1.
-The Objects of EUROSAF are to be a continental organisation with all European sailing federations as full members.
-EUROSAF shall endeavour to coordinate, develop, promote, and foster the sport of sailing in all forms in Europe.
+The Object of EUROSAF is to coordinate, develop, promote, and foster the sport of sailing in all forms in Europe.

 a) To promote the practice of the sport of sailing in Europe;